-Alasdair is a Chartered Engineer and Member of the Royal Institution of Naval Architects.
+Alasdair is a Chartered Engineer and Fellow of the Royal Institution of Naval Architects.
 He started his career in 1991 on Lloyds Register’s Graduate Training Scheme and spent years working with all different types of marine vehicles, from hovercraft to semi-subs, all around the world.
 Alasdair moved to be Certification Manager for the Certification Services Department of AEA Technology in March 1997: the department which ultimately became HPiVS.
 Alasdair spent a short time as Business Development Manager at ABS before becoming a founding member of the CEproof group of CE marking consultants in 2001.
 In 2010 Alasdair sold CEproof and bought the AEA department which was renamed HPiVS.
 The company has been growing at a rate of 22% per annum ever since.
 Alasdair sits on a variety of different British and International Standards committees and is Chair of the EU Commission’s (RSG) Technical sub-committee that provides the EU with guidelines for the design & construction of recreational craft and components.

 As the name suggests, Jacquie runs the the non-technical aspects of the business including finances and human resources.
 She has a number of qualifications relating to auditing and personnel management that are put to good use in HPiVS.
 She has been working with CEO, Alasdair Reay, since 2006 and is equally responsible for building HPiVS into the business it is today.